This is my backpacking menu and food preparation record for an 8-day hike on the Appalachian Trail through Georgia.

 Photo shows four days of food consisting of three meals, one dessert and four snacks per day.

 Then I vacuum sealed each day’s rations.
 Four packages went into my backpack and I mailed four ahead to pick up at Mountain Crossings on day five of my hike.
+Learn more about vacuum sealing dried food.

 The average weight of food per day including packaging was 1.6 pounds (.726 kg).